Optimal Inference After Model Selection: The Problem of Selective Inference

 where $X$ is the ``full'' matrix consisting of all $p$ predictors.
 The first term is the usual least-squares objective, while the second term encourages many of the coefficients to be exactly zero.
 Because of this property, it makes sense to define the model ``selected'' by the lasso to be the set of variables with non-zero coefficients, i.e.,

 Notice that $\hM(Y)$ can take on up to $2^p$ possible values, one for each subset of $\{1, ..., p\}$.
 The regions $A_M = \{y: \hM(y) = M\}$ form a partition of $\R^n$ into regions that correspond to each model.
 To control the selective error after selecting a particular $M$, we must condition on the event that $Y$ landed in $A_M$.
 The partition for a lasso problem with $p=3$ variables in $n=2$ dimensions is shown in Figure \ref{fig:lasso_partition}.
-An explicit characterization of the lasso partition can be found in \citet{lee2013exact}; see also \citet{harris2014visualizing} for more plots visualizing the way the lasso partitions the sample space.
-If we used a different selection procedure, we would obtain a different partition.
-Characterizations of the partitions in forward stepwise selection and marginal screening can be found in \citet{loftus2014significance} and \citet{lee2014marginal}, respectively.
+An explicit characterization of the lasso partition can be found in \citet{lee2016exact}; see also \citet{harris2014visualizing} for an interactive visualization of the way the lasso partitions the sample space.
+A different selection procedure would partition the sample space differently; characterizations of the partitions in forward stepwise selection and marginal screening can be found in \citet{loftus2014significance} and \citet{lee2014marginal}, respectively.

-Let us imagine that in stage one, we loaded the data into a software package and computed $\hM(Y)$, but we remain otherwise ignorant of the value $Y$ --- that is, we have observed {\em which} of the regions $Y$ falls into but not {\em where} $Y$ is in that region.
+Imagine that in stage one, we loaded the data into a software package and computed $\hM(Y)$, but we remain otherwise ignorant of the value $Y$ --- that is, we have observed {\em which} of the regions $Y$ falls into but not {\em where} $Y$ is in that region.
 Now that we have chosen the model, we will construct tests of $H_{0,j}^M: \beta^M_j = 0$ for each of the selected variables.
 In the example shown in Figure \ref{fig:lasso_partition}, we selected variables $1$ and $3$ and thus test the two hypotheses

 Notice that we have to be careful to always specify the model along with the coefficient, since the coefficient for variable $j$ does not necessarily have a consistent interpretation across different models.
 Each regression coefficient summarizes the effect of that variable, adjusting for the other variables in the model.
 For example, ``What is the effect of IQ on salary?'' is a genuinely different question from ``What is the effect of IQ on salary, after adjusting for years of education?''
 Both questions are meaningful, but they are fundamentally different.\footnote{We use the word ``effect'' here informally to refer to a regression coefficient, recognizing that regression cannot establish causal claims on its own.}